Conditions: Nosebleed (Epistaxis)

 Understanding the factors promoting a nosebleed helps in preventing and treating a nosebleed.

-Factors that promote a nosebleed:
+Factors that promote epistaxis (nosebleed):

 1. Thin blood